Open Game SDK

 savePoints

 Saves the player's earned points.
-Only accepts numbers bigger than 0.
+Only accepts numbers greater than 0.
 Trying to save 0 or negative numbers will return a failure response.
 On success returns the totalPoints the user has saved for the day.

 Parameters: